 EENI Global Business School

-Why study Hinduism and Business?
+Why study Hinduism, Ethics and Business?

 Share by Twitter

-Online Education (Course, Doctorate, Master): Business and Hinduism, Jainism, Sikhism...
+Business and Hinduism, Jainism, Sikhism...

-Online Continuing education (Masters, Courses, Foreign Trade, Business)
+African Students (Masters, Courses, Foreign Trade, Business)

 Why study the course “Indian Religions and Business: Hinduism, Zoroastrianism, Jainism and Sikhism”?

-This online educational program is aimed at those executives and companies wishing to do business in India (a BRICS Country), a market where the influence of Hinduism (1,210 million Hindus, the third religion in the world) is fundamental, as well as in the countries of the Hindu Economic Area (Mauritius, Nepal, Bhutan...).
+This online educational program is aimed at those executives and companies wishing to do business in Bharat (India) (a BRICS Country), a market where the influence of Hinduism (1,210 million Hindus, the third religion in the world) is fundamental, as well as in the countries of the Hindu Economic Area (Mauritius, Nepal, Bhutan...).

-Civilizations and economic integration (Master, Doctorate)
+Civilizations and economic integration

-Bhagavad-Gita (Hinduism) Gandhi (Master Doctorate)
+Bhagavad Gita (Hinduism) Gandhi (Master Doctorate)

 All of them have contributed to the so-called ethical renewal of Hinduism, greatly influencing the current Indian society and many of the Indian entrepreneurs.